Sonia-corporation/sonia-discord/README.md

 **Features (first and only argument followed by optional flags):**

+This is a special command used to configure Sonia only for the current Guild or channel.
+There are multiples option to customize Sonia (some will change her behavior on the whole Guild and other only for the current channel).

+Sonia will send you a message containing information about the changes you just made.
+Basically she will try to help you if you fill bad information and just inform you if the changes were successful.

 1. noon

 Configure the message sent at noon on the given channel.